 |Family Visa||77,300 allocations|

-Business visa options allows eligible investors, entrepreneurs to submit a financial plan and obtain Australian residence in quick time.
+Business visa options allow eligible investors, entrepreneurs to submit a financial plan and obtain Australian residence in quick time.
 The Global Talent Visa Program, also known as the Global Talent Independent Program, is a streamlined visa pathway for highly skilled professionals to work and live permanently in Australia.
 Interested applicants must be employed in key industries of Australia including Energy, Cybersecurity, FinTech, etc.

 Partner visa option is for people in a long-term partner relationship.
 Such applicants are not subjected to the two-year wait-out period for a permanent visa.